-Net operating income, or "NOI," is a non-GAAP financial measure equal to net income available to common unitholders, the most directly comparable GAAP financial measure, plus preferred distributions and allocation of undistributed earnings, depreciation and amortization, interest expense, general and administrative expenses, losses from early extinguishments of debt less gains on sales of real estate from discontinued operations, income from discontinued operations, gains on sales of real estate and land held for development, income from unconsolidated joint ventures, minority interests in property partnerships, interest and other income and development and management services income.
+Net operating income, or "NOI," is a non-GAAP financial measure equal to net income available to common shareholders, the most directly comparable GAAP financial measure, plus minority interest in

+Operating Partnership, depreciation and amortization, interest expense, general and administrative expenses, losses from early extinguishments of debt less gains on sales of real estate from discontinued operations (net of minority interest), income from discontinued operations (net of minority interest), gains on sales of real estate and land held for development (net of minority interest), income from unconsolidated joint ventures, minority interests in property partnerships, interest and other income and development and management services income.
 We use NOI internally as a performance measure and believe NOI provides useful information to investors regarding our financial condition and results of operations because it reflects only those income and expense items that are incurred at the property level.
 Therefore, we believe NOI is a useful measure for evaluating the operating performance of our real estate assets.